Women’s Leadership Board Members

 Her dedication to her two sons and her husband, who also works at Harry & David, is a source of great pride and joy.
 She also adores her pets, enjoys outdoor activities and the beautiful Southern Oregon landscape.
 She has a love for food & wine and an overall enthusiastic lover of life.
 Cheers!

-Stacey Derrig currently works for Southern Oregon University (SOU) as an Academic Advisor and in Business Outreach.
-She helps students maneuver through college to complete their degree and connect SOU to the local businesses collaboratively within the community.
-This includes planning events such as the Women’s Leadership Conference (WLC), Career Transformations, Business Resource Fair and the Welcome Back Bash.
+Stacey Derrig currently works for Southern Oregon University (SOU) as Assistant Director, Adult Education.
+She assists adults who want to attend SOU to complete their degree.
+She is also involved with many community organizations to connect the university with the community.
+This includes the Women’s Leadership Conference, Downtown Medford Association among other committees and groups.
 Involved with WLC since 2013, Stacey has served on the logistics, and conference content committees and was the 2017 WLC Conference President.

 As a very active person, she enjoys her cabin in the wilderness with her husband where they like to hike and enjoy the peaceful outdoors.
 Stacey has traveled all around the world to snow ski and scuba dive.
 She’s helicoptered to a hut in the Selkirk mountains in Canada with 16 other women, where they hiked and skied 5,000 vertical feet a day on glaciers.